BinaryDevil/binance-pump-bot/README.md

 But, `if you think there is a profit window in pump & dumps`, like I did, here's a little tool for you.

+## Further development

+This repository is no longer actively maintained, pull requests are welcome.

 ## Prerequisites

 ### Node.js